frto027/HeartBeatLanClientBSQuest/README.md

 It will automatically record your heart rate to beatleader's replay file if the beatleader-qmod is detected.
 You can disable this feature inside the mod setthings.

+> [!TIP]
+> If you have any suggestions about this mod, you are welcome to open an issue.

 # Data sources

 > [!TIP]